CTRL API Documentation

 Returns the network type currently in use

-Sets the debug level at new_level [0-65565] update_nvs will preserve the setting after reset
+Sets the debug level at new_level [0-65565] update_nvs will preserve the setting after reset For more details, see CTRL Client Integration.

 ctrl.ztp([new_status=None])